Edjyzod/Edjyzod/README.md

 - 👋 Hi, I’m @Edjyzod
 - 👀 I’m interested in coding (python)
 - 🌱 I’m currently learning to learn
-- 💞️ I’m looking to collaborate on thursday

 <!---
 Edjyzod/Edjyzod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.